ujjwalguptaofficial/jsstore.docs/content/tutorial/change-table-design.md

 ## How to get current db version

-you can also find your current db version in indexedDb section of browser development tools.
+you can find your current db version in indexedDb section of browser development tools.

 <img style="max-width:100%;" src="/img/version_screenshot.png"/>